jvsena42/baking_calculator/README.md

-## Precificando
+## Baking Calculator

-Precificando is an Android app to precify recipes, built in Jetpack Compose, using Clean Architecture, coroutines, Flow, and single activity.
+Baking Calculator is an Android app to precify recipes, built in Jetpack Compose, using Clean Architecture, coroutines, Flow, and single activity.

 ### Getting started